fluxcd/flux2/tests/integration/README.md

   [aggressive replacement in logs](https://github.com/google-github-actions/auth/blob/v1.1.0/docs/TROUBLESHOOTING.md#aggressive--replacement-in-logs) for more details.
 - Register [SSH Keys with Google Cloud](https://cloud.google.com/source-repositories/docs/authentication#ssh)
-  - Google Cloud supports these three SSH key types: RSA (only for keys with more than 2048 bits), ECDSA and ED25519
+  - Google Cloud supports these three SSH key types: RSA (only for keys with more than 2048 bits), ECDSA and ED25519.
+  - The SSH user doesn't have to be a member of the GCP project.
+The terraform setup will grant the user permissions to the repository.
+Visit https://source.cloud.google.com, login or create a GCP account with the SSH user's email address and add SSH keys in the account.
+Set this email as the value for the environment variable `TF_VAR_gcp_email` in `.env` file to be used as a terraform variable.

-  - **Note:** Google doesn't allow an SSH key to be associated with a service account email address.
-Therefore, there has to be an actual user that the SSH keys are registered to, and the email of this user will be passed to terraform through the `TF_VAR_gcp_email` variable.
+  **Note:** Google doesn't allow a SSH key to be associated with a service account email address.
+Therefore, there has to be an actual user that the SSH key is registered to.

 ### Permissions